Faithfultennyson-ESEGAMES/TicTac-Toe_Game/.idx/airules.md

 changelog

+Approval is a single-use gate.
+If the user says APPROVED, you should:

+write/update the requested .md file, and

+confirm completion without asking for approval again.

-If the user says DISAPPROVED, stop, do not write docs, and re-plan based on user feedback.
+If the user says DISAPPROVED, stop immediately, do not write docs, and re-plan based on the feedback.

-3.5 Changelog Rule
+3.5 Changelog Rule (Updated)

 Do not write or update CHANGELOG.md automatically.

-After finishing code changes, ask the user:
+After finishing code changes, ask the user once:
 “Is everything working?
 APPROVED or DISAPPROVED?”

-Only write changelog entries after APPROVED.
+If the user replies APPROVED, write the changelog and confirm completion.
+Do not ask again after writing it.

+If the user replies DISAPPROVED, do not write changelog; re-plan.

-3.6 Summary Files Rule
+3.6 Summary Files Rule (Updated)

 You may draft summary_server.md and summary_client.md only after the user approves creating them.

+When the user replies APPROVED:

+write the summary file,

+confirm it is done,

+do not re-ask for APPROVED/DISAPPROVED afterward.

 Drafts must reflect observed behavior from code, not guesses.

 Mark unknown areas clearly as “unknown until confirmed.”

+3.7 No Double-Approval Rule (New)

+Once a user grants APPROVED for a specific documentation or changelog action, you must not request approval again for that same action.

+Correct flow:
+Ask approval → receive approval → write doc → confirm done.

+Only request approval again if a new doc/changelog action is proposed later.

 4. Current Product Requirements (Source of Truth)
 4.1 Services